sourabh221b/atliq-hardware-sales-insight/README.md

 Description
-The project was targeted to get sales insights from the mysql database so that the stackholder can make their decision why the total sales were dropping for the last 4 years.
+The project was targeted to get sales insights from the mysql database so that the stackholders can make their decision why the total sales were dropping for the last 4 years.

 The report helps to see: